jakobzhao/geog458/labs/lab03/readme.md

 }
 ```

-First, we set properties for the legend using `.legend` to style the legend class.
-We set a line height, color, font, padding, background, drop shadow, and border corner radius.
-Next, we set our icon (`i`) tag.
-This should be set to float: left; so that elements will align into columns, then we set properties for the image (`img`) tag, making them the same size and giving them the same float as the icons.
-Lastly, we style our paragraph tag (`p`), making sure line-height is consistent with the others.
+First, we set properties for the legend using `#legend` to style the legend element.
+Next, we set the basic style for each symbol that includes both the symbol `dot` and the label `dot-label`.
+To make the color consistent, we recolor the text of any hyperlink `a` as black.
 Save and refresh your map.
 You should see your styled legend applied to your map.

 Then, please open `map4.html` to see how the map looks like at this stage.

 ![](img/map4.png)

-### 4 Change the fonts
+### 5 Change the fonts

 Choosing fonts is an essential part of cartography, and an often overlooked one.
 Right now, our map uses the default Browser font, usually Times New Roman.
 To edit fonts, we want to style CSS.
 In CSS, there are many options for fonts; for more reading, check out the [w3schools font documentation](http://www.w3schools.com/css/css_font.asp).